 Finally, anxiety causes significant discomfort awareness.
-In other words, general aches and pains that healthy adults experience every day may be more obvious to someone with anxiety, because the anxious mind has a tendency to become over-sensitive to this discomfort and focus on it to such a degree that it amplifies the discomfort.
+In other words, general aches and pains that healthy adults experience every day may feel more severe to someone with anxiety, because the anxious mind has a tendency to become over-sensitive to this discomfort and focus on it to such a degree that it amplifies the discomfort.

 Reducing Vaginal Discomfort

 Unlike other anxiety symptoms, many forms of vaginal discomfort will not completely clear up on their own.
 See a doctor to make sure that you don't have an infection, as they may recommend antibiotics or creams to improve vaginal health.
-Make sure to stay away from douching, or anything that damages the mucus membrane.
+Make sure to stay away from douching, or anything that could disrupt the pH of your vagina.

-Partner anything your doctor tells you with some type of anxiety treatment, to ensure that you no longer put your body under the level of stress that creates this type of discomfort.
+Remember, while it is important to treat the discomfort, it is equally important to learn to manage your anxiety to ensure that you no longer put your body under the level of stress that creates this type of discomfort.

 Anxiety itself doesn’t cause vaginal issues directly.
 But it can create stress, which may weaken the immune system and open the door for some vaginal diseases.
 It may also make someone more aware (and thus more sensitive) to otherwise “normal” discomforts that would have gone unnoticed without anxiety.
 This is why treating anxiety is as important as treating the discomfort.